Source: Wikipedia

 History of diseases

 [edit]In the 1980s, an employee of the California Department of Fish and Wildlife who was privately farming abalone in California imported some South African abalone (Haliotis midae) and failed to quarantine them.
-With the abalone were introduced the non-native polychaete worm Terebrasabella heterouncinata.
+The non-native polychaete worm Terebrasabella heterouncinata was introduced the abalone.
 This worm escaped into the ocean at Cayucos, California, where an abalone farm had long been established.
 It also entered the wild at many other sites.
 Scientists at the University of California, Santa Barbara and the Department of Fish and Wildlife joined the staff of the abalone farm and many volunteers to eradicate the pest.[14]

 Coincidentally, withering syndrome first appeared a few years after H. midae were imported into California, near Smugglers Cove on Santa Cruz Island, adjacent to the area where seaweed was harvested for an abalone farm at Port Hueneme, California.[16]
 Its spread was aided by the Department of Fish and Game, which planted infected abalone into the wild north of Point Conception.[17]

 This bacterium attacks several species of abalone.
 It causes the viscera and foot muscle to atrophy, causing lethargy and starvation.
 The infected abalone cannot move along the substrate or right itself when upended.
-The disease is fatal.[15]
+The disease causes many deaths, but it is not always fatal.[15]

 Withering syndrome, overfishing, and habitat loss has been responsible for the listing of black abalone and white abalone as Endangered Species.
 The United States Fish and Wildlife Service will begin a program to reintroduce abalone.
 Withering syndrome has struck all the abalone farms in California at one time or another, and has also been spread to Iceland and Ireland by the export of infected California Red Abalone, H. rufescens.

 Abalone exported to Israel before H. midae were imported to California were not reported to have withering syndrome.
-Black abalone, red abalone, green abalone, white abalone, and two other species of abalone have virtually disappeared from Southern California because of withering syndrome, while the Northern California populations have remained more numerous because of the colder waters.
-Green abalone and white abalone are now not common in Northern California, whereas they were once numerous in Southern California, and black abalone may become extinct in the near future.
+Black abalone, red abalone, green abalone, white abalone, and two other species of abalone have virtually disappeared from Southern California because of historic overfishing and recently withering foot syndrome, while the Northern California populations have remained more numerous because of the colder waters.
+Green abalone and white abalone are now not common in Northern California due to overfishing, whereas they were once numerous in Southern California, and black abalone may become extinct in the near future.

 Farming